SUINANTHEBUG/ChronoMate/README.md

 ## Datasets to Cite

 - Kurmangaliyev, Yerbol Z., et al. "Transcriptional programs of circuit assembly in the Drosophila visual system."
 Neuron 108.6 (2020): 1045-1057.
-- Lago-Baldaia, Inês, et al. "A Drosophila glial cell atlas reveals a mismatch between transcriptional and morphological diversity."
-PLoS biology 21.10 (2023): e3002328.
+- Özel, Mehmet Neset, et al. "Neuronal diversity and convergence in a visual system developmental atlas."
+Nature 589.7840 (2021): 88-95.
 - Cui, Yingjun, Susanta K. Behura, and Alexander WE Franz.
 "Cellular diversity and gene expression profiles in the male and female brain of Aedes aegypti."
 BMC genomics 23.1 (2022): 119.

 ---